Fault-tolerant structures for measurement-based quantum computation on a network: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Michael Newman, Naomi Nickerson, Tim Taminiau, and Barbara Terhal for helpful feedback and/or discussions.
 We gratefully acknowledge support from the joint research program ``Modular quantum computers'' by Fujitsu Limited and Delft University of Technology, co-funded by the Netherlands Enterprise Agency under project number PPS2007.
 This work was supported by the Netherlands Organization for Scientific Research (NWO/OCW), as part of the Quantum Software Consortium Program under Project 024.003.037/3368.
+This work was partially supported by the JST Moonshot R\&D program under Grant JPMJMS226C.
 We thank SURF (www.surf.nl) for the support in using the National Supercomputer Snellius.